 ABOUT YCL

-• Trusted by 90+ other schools nationwide, the Youth Coding League is an innovative, project-based introduction to computer science using a youth sports model, fully-packaged for schools from training to gear and prize distribution.
+The Youth Coding League is an innovative, project-based introduction to computer science using a youth sports model and cutting-edge, industry-informed curriculum, fully-packaged for community organizations and schools, from training to gear and prize distribution, that runs in and is led by your community every fall and spring.

-• Decked out in team gear, customized to your school colors, students can track their stats both individually or as a team at YouthCodingLeague.com and compete against other schools in a playoff series with big prizes on the line.
+Decked out in team gear customized to your community, coders can track their stats both individually or as a team at YouthCodingLeague.com and compete against other teams in a playoff series with big prizes on the line.

-• No coding experience is required for you or your students, and the program takes place in your schools with the full support of dedicated Youth Coding League staff.
+No coding experience is required for coaches or coders, and the program takes place in your community with the full support of dedicated Youth Coding League staff.

 The Youth Coding League's Focus